lekhrajdinkar/01-Frontend-Angular6-fundamentals/notes/009_HTTP_CLIENT_1.md

   return this.http.get<Config>(this.configUrl);
 }
 ```
+_note:Check EXAMPLE-3 to error handling at Observable/get()_

 - it returns an Observable of Config type. == `{heroesUrl:'',textfile:'' }` type == `Config` type

 4. **Invoke observable/get() in COMPONENT** --> `config.component.ts`
 - Injects the `ConfigService` and calls the getConfig() method.
 - The subscription 1st callback returns the data.
-- The subscription 12nd callback returns the error.
+- The subscription 2nd callback returns the error.

+> `HttpClient` will return an error object instead of a successful response:
+> - If the request fails on the server
+> - if a poor network connection prevents it from even reaching the server.

 ```
+constructor(private http: HttpClient) { }

 showConfig() {
   this.configService.getConfig().subscribe(
 		 //1st callback